shujaurrahman/Covisurance/README.md

 ##### Admin panel:
 ###### (Hidden feature that only admins can access)<br /><br />
+- Admin IP is stored in database admin can login only from stored ip.
 - See All the Registered user on Website in a tabulated form.
 - Add new policies to the website.
 - Delete any Policy on Website
+- current EMI payments running notify form admin panel to user incase missed.
+- Chat directly to specific client from admin panel
+- Website visitor [Details of website visitor eg ip location activity etc geolocation api and website hits coded from scratch]
 - Approve/Disapprove User policy by viewing application once user has claimed from pending section
 - View all the disapproved applications also view specific disapproved application details.
+- Shuja Default[Supar admin can make sub admin based by castegory]
 - View all the approved applications also view specific approved application details.
 - View all the user Querries.
 - Clear the querries/ Delete aprroved/Disapproved applications